 St. Mary School Chardon Becomes First School in Geauga County to Receive STEM Designation from the Ohio Department of Education

 St. Mary School Chardon may appear to be a traditional Catholic school from the outside, but step inside and you will see inquiry-based learning and students engaged with STEM (Science, Technology, Engineering and Mathematics) all around.
 St. Mary School Chardon is the first and only school in Geauga County to receive the Ohio Department of Education’s STEM designation.
 Thanks to new legislation, elementary schools are now able to receive the designation, but it is not easily given.
-St. Mary School worked on the application process and visited Columbus to meet with the STEM committee.
+St. Mary School had worked on the application process for a year and visited Columbus to meet with the STEM Committee to achieve the designation.
 This process helped the school further solidify the teaching that takes place at St. Mary Chardon and plan for continued learning adventures in the future.
 The Ohio STEM Learning Network committee consists of the superintendent of public instruction, representatives from the departments of Higher Education and Development, and four appointed members of the public with expertise in business or STEM fields.

 Learning Partnerships Experiential Learning At Its Best!